ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

     + `--max_nonterminal_length` : the maximum number of terminals covered by a source nonterminal.
     + `--provenance` : comma-separated list of provenances.

+  Once the extraction is complete, you will find the rules in the `/user/$USER/RUEN-WMT13/rules/` HDFS directory.
+  In this directory, you should see the following files:

+    + `_SUCCESS` : this file indicates that the job successfully completed.
+    + `_logs` : this directory contains metatdata about the job that has been run.
+    + `part-r-*` : these files are the output of the Hadoop job.

   \subsection rulextract_s2t Source-to-target Probability

   The output of the previous job is the input to feature computation.